 The vehicle will be placed at the centerline of the lane defined.
 Then it moves with the distance mentioned in the Offset from the centerline towards the left side and right side as shown in Figure 1.

-Vehicle centerline which does not satisfy the requirements of margin and minimum spacing between vehicles will be removed from the vehicle application.
+A vehicle centerline that does not satisfy the requirements of margin and minimum spacing between vehicles will be removed from the vehicle application.

 c.
 Wheel Spacing: